Vambrace: Cold Soul: Gameplay

 An important gameplay element of Vambrace: Cold Soul is its Health and Vigor system: the depletion of either resource may result in a party member's demise.
 A timer meter called a Geistometer runs while the player party is traversing a dungeon, slowly counting upwards in Terror until it is full, at which point the party is constantly beset by hostile encounters with undead Shades.
 Opportunities for healing and recovery are rare as the party can only heal outside of combat in specific camps, which is available in once instance per sector, unless a party member is a healer or if the player uses healing items.
 The rate of recovery for Health and Vigor while resting is randomly generated, based on Overwatch statistic of the character chosen by the player to guard the camp.
 Combat encounters play out in a turn-based manner.
 Enemy attacks drain Health or Vigor, and certain spells impart negative status effects like Terrified, Befuddled, or Sleepy that hampers the party's chances of survival.
 Retreating from the expedition is a viable strategy for players to preserve the lives of party members and retain any recovered resources in the face of a potentially disastrous combat encounter, although all accumulated progress on the expedition will be lost as a consequence.

 Players select up to three mercenaries, pulled at random from a pool with five different races and ten classes with distinct names and appearances, to accompany Lyric as they explore a series of procedurally-generated dungeons.
 Party members may be recruited from the Hunter's Camp, or during random encounters in the regions of Icenaire.
-At the beginning of the game, the pool that payers can choose from is limited in selection, and which subsequently expands as players complete chapters.
+At the beginning of the game, the pool that players can choose from is limited in selection, and which subsequently expands as players complete chapters.
 With the exception of Lyric, who gradually improves from being one of the weakest members of the squad and improves the pool of potential characters at the Hunters Camp as a result, party members do not level up.
 Players may improve the statistics of existing party members by equipping new relics or crafted gear using material collected from slain foes on expeditions.
 Players may move a specific character's position in the party by selecting the character and then selecting the position they should be moving toward.